 Consideration of the needs and concerns of INGOs

 Assisted by the reports of its three Sub Groups that reviewed the historical documentation on the topic, the Working Group came to the preliminary conclusion early on in its deliberations that there was no substantive principled reason to accord any special treatment to INGOs (including the Red Cross movement and the IOC, which had been specific subjects of analysis under a previous GNSO PDP) in relation to either amendment of existing, or development of a new, dispute resolution process.
 The Working Group’s rationale for this decision was set out in detail in an annex to the Working Group’s initial solicitation of input from all ICANN SO/ACs, sent in December 2014.
 The Working Group also presented this preliminary conclusion to the GNSO Council and the community, and received no objections from the Council, any SO/AC or the community generally.
-The Working Group’s agreed text for this final recommendation, and its accompanying rationale, is set out in full as Recommendation #1 in Section 2, above.
+The Working Group’s agreed text for this final recommendation, and its accompanying rationale, is set out in full as Recommendation #1(a) in Section 2, above.

 Consideration of the need for IGOs to demonstrate standing under the UDRP and URS

-Following its decision to focus further discussions on IGOs, the Working Group moved on to consider the question of how to deal with the fact that not all IGOs possess national or common law trademark rights in their names or acronyms – in which case the IGO would not then have standing to file a complaint under the UDRP or URS.
+Following its decision to focus further discussions on IGOs, the Working Group moved on to consider the question of how to deal with the fact that not all IGOs possess registered or unregistered trademark rights in their names or acronyms – in which case the IGO would not then have standing to file a complaint under the UDRP or URS.
 As further described in Section 2 (above), the Working Group’s preliminary recommendation in its Initial Report, after substantial research and discussion, was that standing to file can also be demonstrated by those IGOs which have invoked the protections provided by Article 6ter of the Paris Convention on Industrial Property.

 The Working Group notes that the potential applicability of Article 6ter was first raised by the IGOs in their initial request to ICANN for protection of their names and acronyms in the top and second level of the domain name system, in which they stated, “The names and acronyms of IGOs are protected within the scope of Article 6ter of the Paris Convention for the Protection of Industrial Property (with 173 Contracting Parties), as further referred to in Article 16 of the Trademark Law Treaty and Article 2 of the WTO Agreement on Trade Related Aspects of Intellectual Property Rights”.
 In their letter, the various IGO legal counsel that signed it stated that international legal norms such as Article 6ter supported the targeted exclusion from registration by third parties of IGO names and acronyms (i.e. preventative protections).
 While this Working Group is concerned solely with the topic of curative protections for IGO names and acronyms, it nevertheless considered the applicability and relevance of Article 6ter to the issue.